Bright condo living room with personal property covered by condo owners insurance.

 Condo insurance, or an HO-6 policy, focuses on “walls-in” coverage.
 It doesn’t need to cover the building’s exterior, roof, or shared common areas because your HOA’s master policy already handles that.
 Instead, your personal condo policy protects your individual unit’s interior, your personal belongings within it, and your liability.
 It’s a more specialized policy tailored to the unique nature of condo ownership.

-Why Your HOA’s Master Policy Isn’t Enough
+Why Your HOA’s Policy Doesn’t Fully Protect You

 Relying solely on your HOA’s master policy is one of the biggest mistakes a condo owner can make.
 The master policy is designed to protect the interests of the entire condo association, not your individual investment.
 It typically covers the building’s exterior structures and shared spaces like lobbies, elevators, swimming pools, and fitness centers.